-Administrators can configure the certificate verification mode so that, for example, full verification is always performed.
-Administrators can also configure whether end users are allowed to choose whether client connections are rejected if any or some server certificate checks fail.
+Administrators can configure the certificate verification mode.
+Administrators can also configure whether end users can control whether client connections are rejected if server certificate checks fail.

-Certificate checking occurs for SSL/TLS connections between Connection Server instances and Horizon Client.
+Certificate checking occurs for TLS connections between Connection Server instances and Horizon Client.
 Administrators can configure the verification mode to use one of the following strategies:

-- End users are allowed to choose the verification mode.
-The rest of this list describes the three verification modes.
+- End users can choose the verification mode.

 - (No verification) No certificate checks are performed.

 - (Warn) End users are warned if a self-signed certificate is being presented by the server.
-Users can choose whether or not to allow this type of connection.
+Users can select whether to allow this type of connection.

 - (Full security) Full verification is performed and connections that do not pass full verification are rejected.

 - Is the certificate intended for a purpose other than verifying the identity of the sender and encrypting server communications?
 That is, is it the correct type of certificate?